undeMalum/portfolio/content/posts/approaching-the-splits/index.md

 {{< /neighbouring >}}
 ***

-I am still very `flexible`, however, when I quited, I stopped stretching entirely, **loosing ability to do the splits.** Nevertheless, when `my disease` appeared I was forced to come back and do it regularly.
-I wasn't complaining and I even chose my goal - **to do the splits once again**.
-And that's where I put my effort, each time I exercise.
+**I am still very flexible because of that**.
+However, when I quitted, I stopped stretching entirely, losing the ability to do the splits.
+Nevertheless, when I got my disease diagnosed, I was forced to `go back` and `exercise` regularly.
+I wasn't complaining though, and I even set my goal - _to do the splits once again_.
+And that's where I put my effort into each time I exercise.

 ***
 {{< neighbouring >}}